A Handbook for Parents: A Guide to Child Protective Services

 If you are a parent or caregiver in a child protection assessment, you have the right to know:

-- what could happen as result of the assessment.
+- what could happen as result of the assessment; and

-- what action Child Protective Services may take, if any.
+- what action CPS may take, if any.

 In addition, parents have the right: